unplugin/unplugin-vue-cssvars/README.md

 # unplugin-vue-cssvars
-🌀 A vue plugin that allows you to use vue's CSSVars feature in css files
+🌀 A vue plugin that allows you to use vue3's CSSVars feature in css files

 English | [中文](https://github.com/baiwusanyu-c/unplugin-vue-cssvars/blob/master/README.ZH-CN.md)